Battery Acee |

 Confederate land defenses of Savannah (most locations undetermined):

 Fort Boggs (14 guns) the anchor of the CSA inner defense line around the present-day downtown area.
-Remains located on Brewton Hill at the present-day Savannah Country Club.
+Remnants (five detached lunettes) located around the now cut-down Brewton Hill at the present-day Savannah Country Club golf course.

-Fort Brown (2) (11 guns), near the old Roman Catholic cemetery.
-No remains.
+Fort Brown (2) (11 guns), at the Hillcrest Abbey Roman Catholic cemetery near Skidaway Road and East Gwinnett Street.
+Small remnant remains.

 Fort Mercer (9 guns)